 Entries will be judged based on the following criteria: quality of research and authority provided; accuracy and clarity of the analysis; compliance with legal writing standards and technical quality of writing, including organization, grammar, syntax, and form.
 Strong preference will be given to articles that advocate pro-investor positions, provide updates on or surveys of securities or ADR law, and/or are consistent with The PIABA Foundation’s mission of promoting the education and interests of the public investor in securities and commodities arbitration, protecting public investors from abuses in the arbitration process, and making securities and commodities arbitration fair through legislative reforms to arbitration forum providers.

 The submission deadline is 5 pm eastern on September 20, 2019.
 Submissions are accepted via the online submission portal only (see, Submit your paper below).
+The contestant's name and other identifying markings such as school name are not to be on any copy of the submitted entry.
+The PIABA Foundation will assign a random number to each entry and will record this number on all copies of each submission.
+Neither the contestant's identity nor his or her academic institution will be known to any Competition Judge.
+Each entrant may submit only one entry.
 The first place winner is invited to accept the James E. Beckley Writing Competition in-person at the President’s Dinner at the PIABA Annual Meeting on October 24, 2019.
 Second and Third places, as well as any Honorable Mention(s) are announced during the President's Dinner.

 About James E. Beckley